University of Wisconsin–River Falls: Academics

 UWRF offers over 70 areas of academic study, including majors, minors, and certificates.
 Some of these programs are accredited by specialized accreditors, including the Association to Advance Collegiate Schools of Business, National Association of Schools of Music, the Council on Social Work Education, the Association for Education in Journalism and Mass Communication, the National Association of School Psychologists, the Association to Advance Collegiate Schools of Business, the Council for Academic Accreditation in Audiology and Speech-Language Pathology (CAA), the National Council of Teachers of Mathematics, the American Chemical Society, and the American Society of Agricultural and Biosystems Engineering.

-Admissions

-The average new freshman in Fall 2019 had a 3.43 high school GPA and was ranked in the top 37% of their high school class.
+The average new freshman in 2019 had a 3.43 high school GPA and was ranked in the top 37% of their high school class.

-Rankings
+Reputation and rankings

-In 2018, University of Wisconsin–River Falls was ranked 93rd in Regional Universities in Midwest, 23rd in Top Public Universities and 381st in Business Programs in United States of America.
+In 2018, University of Wisconsin–River Falls was ranked 93rd in Regional Universities Midwest, 23rd in Top Public Universities and 381st in Business Programs in United States of America.
 The University of Wisconsin–River Falls is one of four University of Wisconsin System institutions included in The Princeton Reviews 2014 list of the "Best in the Midwest."
 For 2014, U.S. News & World Report ranked UWRF in the top tier for Regional Universities in the Midwest United States.